sd18fall/ThePerfectDate/docs/gamearc.md

 ### This file stores all of our game data so the game can be personalized.
 The first two are essentially the blue print and this forms our actual game.
 It contains mainly all of the *stage* classes from Model.

 &nbsp;

+## Moving Forward:

+* We would definitely like to expand the plot by adding more rooms and making it longer.

+* We would also spend more time on enhancing user experience by adding better graphics and other special effects.

+* We also want to include more decisions for the users to select to make the game more robust and to make the impact of their decisions more apparent in the end.

 ## BONUS: A piece of our code that we are really proud deals with the visual and interactivity of our lovely, pink buttons!